Rene Mihelič

-Rene Mihelič (born 5 July 1988) is a Slovenian professional footballer who plays as a midfielder for USV Hengsberg.
+Rene Mihelič (born 5 July 1988) is a Slovenian professional footballer who plays as a midfielder for Austrian club GSV St. Martin/Sulmtal.

 Club career

 Mihelič came through NK Maribor's youth academy, before making his senior team debut in September 2005.
 In 2010 he was signed by the Portuguese team Nacional.

 On 8 February 2013, Bulgarian side Levski Sofia confirmed Mihelič had joined on loan until the end of the season, with the option of making the move permanent.
 He made his official A PFG debut for the club on 17 March 2013, after coming on as a substitute in the 0–0 home draw against Montana.
 Mihelič scored his first goal in his first appearance as a starter for Levski, netting the equalizer in the 1–1 away draw against Cherno More Varna on 30 March 2013.

 Mihelič returned to Slovenia in October 2013, when he joined Zavrč.

 On 25 January 2014, Mihelič was signed by Hungarian League club Debrecen.
 On 22 July 2014, Mihelič scored his first goal in the 2014–15 UEFA Champions League qualifying round against Cliftonville at the Nagyerdei Stadion.

 On 27 July 2017, Mihelič joined Indian Super League franchise Chennaiyin FC on a free transfer after his contract with Latvian club Riga expired.
 He scored two goals in fourteen appearances and won the league title with his team.
 On 11 August 2018, he joined fellow league club Delhi Dynamos FC on a one-year deal.